 Documentation GuidanceOffice of Student Access and Accommodations

-Students who are eligible for accommodations will present documents to demonstrate evidence of a current condition that interferes with one or more major life functions as defined by ADAAA 2008.
-This would include assessments and letters relating to the disability and requested accommodations from a healthcare provider, mental health professional, school psychologist, teachers, or the educational system and documents such as a neuropsychological or psycho-educational evaluation, Individualized Education Program (IEP), 504 Plan, Summary of Performance (SOP).
+Students requesting accommodations and/or services under the Americans with Disabilities Act (ADA) and/or Section 504 of the Rehabilitation Act of 1973 should provide documentation of the existence of a disability and evidence of the need for disability-related accommodations.
+Documentation should demonstrate evidence of a current condition that interferes with one or more major life functions as defined by ADAAA 2008.
+This could include, but is not limited to, assessments and letters relating to the disability and requested accommodations from a healthcare provider, mental health professional, school psychologist, teachers or the educational system and documents such as a neuropsychological or psycho-educational evaluation, Individualized Education Program (IEP), 504 Plan, Summary of Performance (SOP).

 - Completed by a licensed/credentialed evaluator

 - A diagnostic statement identifying your disability/condition and the diagnostic methodology used.
 This should include

 - a description of the diagnostic criteria, evaluation methods, procedures, tests,

 - a clinical narrative, observation, and specific results